-The accounting policies set out below have been applied consistently to all periods presented in these financial statements, except as explained in note 2.5, which addresses changes in accounting policies.
+The accounting policies set out below have been applied consistently to all periods presented in these financial statements.

 3.1 Associates

 Associates are those entities in which the Co-operative has significant influence, but not control or joint control, over the financial and operating policies of these entities.
 Significant influence is presumed to exist when the Co-operative holds 20% or more of the voting power of another entity.